securitysteven/htb-discord-bot/README.md

+This bot provides certificate of attendence with matching CPE credits for each event.
+Our events are accredit for 3 CPE per event.
+Each event takes over 3 hours.

-# Conversation Flow:
+## Conversation Flow:

-1️⃣ User: /cpe or !cpe
+1️⃣ User: /cpe name:Sophie events:0x02, 0x03, 0x0A

-2️⃣ Bot: “Hi!
-What is your full name for the certificate?”

-3️⃣ User: John Doe

-4️⃣ Bot: “Which events did you attend?
-Please list the event codes separated by commas (e.g. 0x01, 0x02)”

-5️⃣ User: 0x01, 0x02, 0x05

-6️⃣ Bot: “Thank you!
+6️⃣ Bot: “Thank you Sophie!
 Generating your certificates for 3 events (9 CPE credits)…” (generates certificate)

-7️⃣ Bot: “Here is your certificate, John Doe.
+7️⃣ Bot: “Here is your certificate, Sophie.
 If you need another, just type /cpe again!”
 (posts PDF or image)